luau/UniversalSynSaveInstance/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I searched existing issues (both open & closed) and this isn't a duplicate

+**My Discord Tag**
+So that I can get in contact with you for testing if I need to

 **Describe the bug**
 A clear and concise description of what the bug is.